grantmacken/glider/README.md

 ### xqerl as a service

-Now we have a running xqerl instance, we can set the pod to run on boot.
+Now we have a running xqerl instance, we can set the pod to run on boot by using podman to generate systemd files.
+We make slight adjustment to the generated files as we want our proxy server container to boot after our xqerl container is running.

 ```
 # enter super do